SwissClinicalTrialOrganisation/secuTrialRshiny/README.md

 `mod` is then referenced to when loading a new module, as you will see below.

 Next, you will need to extend `app_UI()` and `app_srv()`, such that they call the new `mod_{module_name}_UI()` and `mod_{module_name}_srv()`

-Note that currently all modules represent contents of Shiny dashboard sidebar tabs.
-The example is based on the assumption that you are also creating such a module.

 You will add the new module UI function as a new menuItem() inside of `app_UI()`.
 Here is an example for new_module: